 Invoices paid on time

 Paying your invoices on time makes good business sense.
 You can avoid late fees, maintain good relationships with suppliers and reduce reputational risk.
-So, it makes sense to set a high % of on-time payments as an AP KPI.
+So, it makes sense to set a high % of on-time payments as an AP metric.

 Discounts achieved